+Make sure you’re eating enough healthy fats.
 One of the most important things to consider when working on correcting a hormonal imbalance is whether your diet contains enough healthy fats.
 We need cholesterol (the good kind) to produce hormones, and cholesterol requires fat (again, the good kind).
 We don’t want to leave our bodies in a situation where resources are limited and they have to decide whether the available cholesterol goes to our sex hormones or to the brain or other types of cells.

+Address stress and adrenal function.
 The cause of many hormonal issues is stress and adrenal dysfunction.
 It is important to look at all kinds of stressors: working too hard, a lack of good quality sleep, an inflammatory diet, the use of certain medications like hormonal birth control or antidepressants, a lack of activities that make you feel joy… these can all contribute.
 Any successful treatment plan will involve making time to take care of yourself, eating a healthy, nourishing, whole foods diet, and getting enough sleep and gentle exercise.

+Address the emotional piece.
 Because emotional and physiological factors tend to intermingle when it comes to sex, it is also important while addressing hormonal issues to foster healthy communication with your partner and explore any underlying emotional concerns that may be playing a role.

 Hormonal Imbalances Can (And Should) Be Resolved